 - Video entry system is used to screen visitors before entry is permitted.

-- Camera systems are active throughout the building at all times.
+- Camera systems are active throughout the interior and exterior of our school.

 - All visitors must sign-in in the main office and wear a visitor badge while in the building.